Panbari Mosque: Background

 During the reign of the Koch rulers Rangamati area was a very prosperous place.
 It was the frontier post of the Koch rulers.
 Invading army of Bengal sultans and Mughals also used Rangamati fort.
 The area, as some believe, was also the headquarters of Alauddin Husain Shah.
 And this mosque was used as a prayer hall by the Muslim soldiers.

 It is said that about 200 years ago, the local people of this place found this mosque in Panbari "Pahar" under the thick foliage.
 They cleaned this place and started to offer Namaz there.
 Today, Panbari "Pahar" is known as the holy seat and the mosque is a holy shrine for the people of western Assam.
-The scenic beauty of the hills with its rich flora, its unique location together with the archeological importance, holds promise of becoming an important tourist spot in India.
 Of late, a township consisting of brick-plinths, terracotta antiquities as also a hoard of coins have been discovered near the mosque, which have been tentatively attributed to the Mughal regime.
-About 150 people can pray inside the mosque at a time.
+The mosque has the capacity for 150 worshippers.